 About Outthere Campervans

-“I don’t think of living in the Highlands as being in the middle of nowhere – to me, it’s in the middle of everywhere!”
+“We don’t think of living in the Highlands as being in the middle of nowhere – to us, it’s in the middle of everywhere!”

 When you can fly right to Inverness airport, the adventure starts that much sooner … just look at the map, and you’ll see that Inverness is never more than two or three hours away from outdoor heaven –